Avdikas/open-arcgis-pro-offline-locators/README.md

 The entire **ETL** pipeline operates in an iterative, file-by-file processing mode, enabling scalable execution across large geospatial datasets without requiring full dataset loading into memory.

+This system is designed as a scalable geospatial processing pipeline for generating production-ready offline geocoding datasets from global OpenStreetMap coverage.

 Environment:

 - Python 3.13.7